GrandOrgue/GoOdf/README.md

 ## Building from sources
 Normal development tools for c++ is needed as well as cmake, imagemagic and wxWidgets.

 The build process on Linux is simple.
+In the GOODF base directory, just create and cd into a separate build directory

+mkdir build
+cd build

-Just cd into the build directory and issue the command
+and issue the command

 cmake .. -DCMAKE_BUILD_TYPE=Debug